VRLabs/Weapon-Slash/README.md

 **"WeaponSlash.Control" parameter must be true for the system to be active.**

-The parameter for activating the Heavy Slash is "WeaponSlash.Heavy.Active".
-Use parameter driver in your hand layers to set this parameter.
-Set the value to True to activate Heavy Slash effects on a particular gesture.
-Set it to False on other gestures.
+Use the parameter driver to set the "WeaponSlash.Heavy.Active" boolean value to True in order to activate Heavy Slash effects.
+You probably want to use your dominant hand gesture layer.
+Set the value to False on other gestures within that layer.
 Holding the value at True will activate the Strong Heavy Slash effect.

 Under the "Weapon Slash/Effects/(Light or Heavy) Slash" hierarchy are Containers.
 Place custom effects within these Containers.
 "Weapon/(Light or Heavy) Effect Target" is where these effects will appear.